Kami-no/overlay/README.md

 ### Net
 #### ocserv
-Free server for Cisco AnyConnect VPN. http://www.infradead.org/ocserv/
+OpenConnect server (ocserv) is an SSL VPN server.
+Its purpose is to be a secure, small, fast and configurable VPN server.
+It implements the OpenConnect SSL VPN protocol, and has also (currently experimental) compatibility with clients using the AnyConnect SSL VPN protocol.
+The OpenConnect protocol provides a dual TCP/UDP VPN channel, and uses the standard IETF security protocols to secure it.
+The server is implemented primarily for the GNU/Linux platform but its code is designed to be portable to other UNIX variants as well. http://www.infradead.org/ocserv/
 #### sniproxy
-Proxies incoming HTTP and TLS connections based on the hostname contained in the initial request of the TCP session. https://github.com/dlundquist/sniproxy
+Proxies incoming HTTP and TLS connections based on the hostname contained in the initial request of the TCP session.
+This enables HTTPS name-based virtual hosting to separate backend servers without installing the private key on the proxy machine. https://github.com/dlundquist/sniproxy

 ### Misc
 #### terminix